 When it comes to full-suspension bikes, a top-spec model could come in just under 10kg, with more affordable bikes weighing anywhere from 12 to 14kg.

-On modern cross-country bikes, nearly every model will feature 29in wheels.
+On modern cross-country bikes, nearly every model will feature 29in mountain bike wheels.

 While 29ers took a while to truly catch on, they’re now considered a smart option for many riders, thanks to their ability to roll over obstacles more easily, and arguably provide better pedalling speed.

-In some circumstances, e.g. a particularly short rider, it may be best to go for smaller 27.5in wheels, but for most people, 29ers are the way to go for XC bikes.
+In some circumstances, such as for particularly short riders, it may be best to go for smaller 27.5in wheels, but for most people, 29ers are the way to go for XC bikes.

 If you want more information, we’ve got a guide to mountain bike wheel sizes, covering the pros and cons of 26in, 27.5in and 29in wheels.